Cadasta/cadasta-docs/en/odkcollect.md

 6. Select the Back button two times to return to the ODK Main Menu.

-Now ODK is configured for data collection that will feed directly to the Cadasta Platform.
+Now ODK is configured for data collection that will feed directly to the relavent project within the Cadasta Platform.

 ## Loading your Form